Utah mayor Brent Taylor killed while serving in Afghanistan

 Breaking News Emails

-A Utah mayor who was serving in Afghanistan was killed and another service member was wounded in an apparent "insider attack," officials said Sunday.
+The mayor of a Utah city who was serving in Afghanistan was killed and another service member was wounded in an apparent "insider attack," officials said Sunday.

-Taylor's desire to serve his country and multiple deployments were "a testament to the character of this man and motivation to preserve the freedom you and I enjoy as Americans," Burton added.
+"The strong turnout, despite the attacks and challenges, was a success for the long-suffering people of Afghanistan and for the cause of human freedom," he wrote.
+"I am proud of the brave Afghan and U.S. soldiers I serve with."

-Burton said initial reports indicated that the attacker was a member of the Afghan National Defense and Security Forces, who was then immediately killed by other Afghan forces.
-The other wounded soldier was recovering, he said.
+"As the USA gets ready to vote in our own election next week, I hope everyone back home exercises their precious right to vote," he added.
+"And that whether the Republicans or the Democrats win, that we all remember that we have far more as Americans that unites us than divides us."

-Utah Gov. Gary Herbert called Taylor a "great mayor of North Ogden."
+Utah Gov. Gary Herbert called Taylor a "great mayor of North Ogden," a city of about 19,000 people about 40 miles north of Salt Lake City.

 "Maj.
 Brent Taylor was the personification of love of God, family and country," he said.